HeikoMamerow/wp-env-port-stamp/README.md

 If you work with different docker environments at the same time you need to manage the ports. *wp-env* uses port 8888 by default.
 If this port is already in use by another project then you have a problem.
 But the solution is easy: Just change the ports.

 *wp-env-port-stamp* generates every time a new port address - more or less - randomly.
 When the package is called, it creates a file *.wp-env.json* in the directory where it was called.
 With this *.wp-env.json* file you can customize the WordPress installation.
-In our case are dynamic rendered port numbers.
+In our case dynamic rendered port numbers.

 The port number will be generated from the current JavaScript date - the time in milliseconds since the ECMAScript epoch.
 We take the last 4 numbers of this time as the port number.
 This solution my not be perfekt but good enough for your daily local web development with a handful docker instances. :-)